-1 IMF 1999.
+IMF 1999.

-2 House-sponsored Conference on Technology and Information Growth, April 2000.
+House-sponsored Conference on Technology and Information Growth, April 2000.

-3 Kuznets, 1955.
+Kuznets, 1955.

-4 The hypothesis however appears to hold for environmental policy.
+The hypothesis however appears to hold for environmental policy.
 The stringency of environmental policies and regulations seem to increase with trade liberalization and income growth.

-Even if one were able to forecast the complex economic responses to new technology, it would still be difficult to predict their environmental impact using models and/or scenario building.
-The reason is the lack of composite or aggregated indicators of environmental quality that would weight changes in different types of environmental indicators.
+gated indicators of environmental quality that would weight changes in different types of environmental indicators.
 Though the United Nations Commission for Sustainable Development has developed 130 different indicators, most show net change in one media and not overall environmental quality.
-As well, the need exists for work to develop indicators capable of showing changes in biodiversity, forest cover, habitats and ecosystems.1
+As well, the need exists for work to develop indicators capable of showing changes in biodiversity, forest cover, habitats and ecosystems.

-Though gaps remain in the data and theory needed to support economic and bioeconomic models, these techniques remain one of the few rigorous methods available for analyzing interaction between the economy and the environment both in the past and in the future.
+Though gaps remain in the data and theory needed to support economic and bioeconomic models, these techniques remain one of the few quantitative and replicable methods available for analyzing interaction between the economy and the environment, both in the past and also in the future.
 Thus, these approaches remain a vital tool in the arsenal of methods available to researchers and policy-makers for anticipating environmental problems and taking action before they become severe and pervasive.